bilalze/CityofLA_data_analysis/README.md

 plt.show()
 ```
 ![Alt text](images/Figure_4.png)
-as can be seen # job pays the most while # job has the highest deviation. it is clear from this that a supervisor position has the most salary growth without the need for a promotion."add average salary deviation and deviation in each sector"
+Mechanical repair general supervisor job has the highest deviation. it is clear from this that a supervisor position has the most salary growth without the need for a promotion.
+### Opportunities over the years
 we can check for the fluctuation in the job market over the years by analyzing the open date of the job listings
 ```
 df['year_of_open']=[date.year for date in df['opendate']]